Acceleration

 Process for Elementary Acceleration in Grades 1-5

 For students entering grades 1-5, Kildeer 96 offers opportunities for acceleration each spring for the following school year.
 Adults must refer the child to the school district by April 1 in order to have their child take part in the assessment process for accelerated options.
 To refer your child, please email Jason Keenon, Assistant Director of Teaching and Learning, at jkeenon@kcsd96.org.
+Accelerated placement will be determined using a variety of criteria including, but not limited to, the following:

-- NWEA MAP assessment data from throughout the school year
+NWEA MAP assessment data from throughout the school year

-- Results of the acceleration assessments
+Results of acceleration assessments

-- A social-emotional screener
+A Social-emotional screener

 Elementary Acceleration Process Timeline